hibbitts-design/docsify-open-publishing-starter-kit/README.md

 1. Tap the **Clone or download** button and copy the HTTPS address of your repository
 2. Select the + sign in the top right corner, and choose **Import repository**
 3. Paste the URL of your forked repository (the new repository won't have the fork dependency)
-4. Delete the original forked repository via the repository **settings**.
+4. Delete the original forked repository via the repository **settings**

 📝 "Edit the Page on GitHub" Link Setup
 ---